 Whatever book you buy, READ it!
 Keep these books with your emergency supplies.
 Here are a few suggestions you may purchase atamazon.com/shop/foodstorageorganizer

 - Preparedness Principles: The Complete Personal Preparedness Resource Guide for Any Emergency Situation by Barbara Salsbury, a Latter-day Saint author.
 I learned so much from Barbara about levels of preparedness and the type of grab and go bag I needed.

 - Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios by Lisa Bedford.
 This practical book is well researched, and simple to read.
 I highly recommend it.
 Lisa has an amazing website as well.

 - Just In Case: How to Be Self-Sufficient When the Unexpected Happens by Kathy Harrison.
 “Learn how to inventory and rotate your food supply, pack an evacuation kit, maintain communication with loved ones, and much more.”

 2. Buy a Gas Shut-Off Key

-Do you know where your gas meter or where the shut off valve is?
-Do you know when and when NOT to shut off the gas?
+Do you know where your gas meter is and how to shut off the gas valve?
 Check your local gas company website for information.